-Synaesthesia is an unusual but non-pathological condition in which a stimulus will consistently and involuntarily produce a second concurrent experience.
-An example includes grapheme-colour synaesthesia, which is a common form of the congenital condition where letters and numerals will involuntarily elicit experiences of colour.
-Synaesthesia qualifies as an anomalous experience due primarily to its uncommonness, being estimated to occur in some form in up to 4% of the general population (Simner et al., 2006), and despite some researchers once doubting it as a genuine perceptual experience it is now considered to be real, i.e., some people really do see sounds or taste colours (Marks, 2014).
-As such it is only an anomaly in prevalence but not anymore an anomaly in its deviance within Western mainstream science.
-Furthermore, save for the possible association between synaesthesia and aura vision (Milán et al., 2012) - an experience reported to occur under the influence of psychoactive drugs by 46% of users (Luke & Kittenis, 2005) - a professed spiritual dimension to the mundane, albeit odd, experience of synaesthesia is not especially pronounced among experiencers.
+Synesthesia is an unusual but nonpathological condition in which a stimulus will consistently and involuntarily produce a second concurrent experience.
+An example includes grapheme-color synesthesia, which is a common form of the congenital condition where letters and numerals will involuntarily elicit experiences of color.
+Synesthesia qualifies as an anomalous experience due primarily to its uncommonness, being estimated to occur in some form in up to 4% of the general population (Simner et al., 2006), and despite some researchers once doubting it as a genuine perceptual experience, it is now considered to be real; that is, some people really do see sounds or taste colors (Marks, 2014).
+As such, it is only an anomaly in prevalence but not anymore an anomaly in its deviance within Western mainstream science.
+Furthermore, save for the possible association between synesthesia and aura vision (Milán et al., 2012)-an experience reported to occur under the influence of psychoactive drugs by 46% of users (Luke & Kittenis, 2005)-a professed spiritual dimension to the mundane, albeit odd, experience of synesthesia is not especially pronounced among experiencers.

-Most likely psychedelic synaesthesia would fall within Grof's (2000) transpersonal category of 'experiential extension within space-time and consensus reality', if at all.
-Nevertheless, synaesthesia-like experiences occur quite widely across psychedelic users and across different substances (for a review see, Luke & Terhune, 2013).
-One good example comes from Owsley Stanley, the first sound engineer of the proto psychedelic rock band Grateful Dead.
-Stanley was also one of the 1960s' pioneering underground LSD chemists and would combine his interests, and consequently his senses, leading him to see the waves of sound coming out of the speakers, and so he arranged the sound system spatially to maximize this effect (McKenna, 1992).
+Most likely psychedelic synesthesia would fall within Grof's (2000) transpersonal category of "experiential extension within space-time and consensus reality," if at all.
+Nevertheless, synesthesia-like experiences occur quite widely across psychedelic users and across different substances (for a review, see, Luke & Terhune, 2013).
+One good example comes from Owsley Stanley, the first sound engineer of the proto psychedelic rock band The Grateful Dead.
+Stanley was also one of the 1960s' pioneering underground LSD (lysergic acid diethylamide) chemists and would combine his interests, and consequently his senses, leading him to see the waves of sound coming out of the speakers, and so he arranged the sound system spatially to maximize this effect (McKenna, 1992).

-Figures for the frequency of occurrence within individuals are scant, but prevalence rates indicate that psychedelic synaesthesia occurs in anywhere from 10% (mescaline; Hartman & Hollister, 1963) up to 100% of participants (mescaline; Simpson & McKellar, 1955) in small group experiments intended to induce synaesthesia.
-Experiments merely noting subjective reports of synaesthesia under the influence of psychedelics in the laboratory produce prevalence rates of between 10% (MDMA; Studerus, 2013) and 57% (Salvia divinorum; Addy, 2010), and demonstrate that this prevalence is dose dependent with psilocybin, occurring in up to 50% of participants receiving the highest dose versus 0% with the lowest dose and placebo (Studerus, 2013).
-Surveys report similar maximum figures with up to 50% (various psychedelics; DeGracia, 1997) to 57% (LSD; Luke, Terhune & Friday, 2012) of 'recreational' psychedelic users reporting substance-induced synaesthesia across the lifetime, with classic serotonergic tryptamines (e.g., LSD, psilocybin) being the most likely to induce experiences, followed by phenythlamines (e.g. mescaline), then NMDA-antagonists (e.g., ketamine) and then other drugs (Luke, Terhune & Friday, 2012).
+Figures for the frequency of occurrence within individuals are scant, but prevalence rates indicate that psychedelic synesthesia occurs in anywhere from 10% (mescaline; Hartman & Hollister, 1963) up to 100% of participants (mescaline; Simpson & McKellar, 1955) in small group experiments intended to induce synesthesia.
+Experiments merely noting subjective reports of synesthesia under the influence of psychedelics in the laboratory produce prevalence rates of between 10% (MDMA; Studerus, 2013) and 57% (Salvia divinorum; Addy, 2010), and demonstrate that this prevalence is dose dependent with psilocybin, occurring in up to 50% of participants receiving the highest dose versus 0% with the lowest dose and placebo (Studerus, 2013).
+Surveys report similar maximum figures with up to 50% (various psychedelics; DeGracia, 1995) to 57% (LSD; Luke et al., 2012) of "recreational" psychedelic users reporting substance-induced synesthesia across the lifetime, with classic serotonergic tryptamines (e.g., LSD, psilocybin) being the most likely to induce experiences, followed by phenythlamines (e.g., mescaline), then NMDA-antagonists (e.g., ketamine) and then other drugs (Luke et al., 2012).

-One theory proposes that at least some types of congenital synaesthesia may be mediated by serotonergic action (Brang & Ramachandran, 2008), hence the predilection for the experience with tryptamine psychedelics.
-Typical explanations for this neurochemical action offer that the experience of synaesthesia is ordinarily suppressed but disinihibition can give rise to the experience, such that congenital synaesthetes are normally hyper activated cortically (e.g., Grossenbacher, 1997).
-However competing theories and some, albeit inconclusive, evidence suggests that at least some types of congenital synaesthesia, such as grapheme-colour, are anatomically mediated, and due to excess cross-activation in adjacent brain regions, termed hyperconnectivity (e.g., Hubbard, Brang & Ramachandran, 2011).
+One theory proposes that at least some types of congenital synesthesia may be mediated by serotonergic action (Brang & Ramachandran, 2008), hence the predilection for the experience with tryptamine psychedelics.
+Typical explanations for this neurochemical action offer that the experience of synesthesia is ordinarily suppressed but disinihibition can give rise to the experience, such that congenital synesthetetes are normally hyperactivated cortically (e.g., Grossenbacher, 1997).
+However competing theories and some, albeit inconclusive, evidence suggests that at least some types of congenital synesthesia, such as grapheme-color, are anatomically mediated, and due to excess cross-activation in adjacent brain regions, termed hyperconnectivity (e.g., Hubbard et al., 2011).